Dpdl-io/Dpdl-sample-Apps/DpdlSimpleCryptApp.md

 Dpdl application source code:
 [app/crypt](https://github.com/Dpdl-io/Dpdl-sample-Apps/tree/main/app/crypt)

-This small Dpdl application implements two functions suitable for encryption and decryption of strings of data.
+This small Dpdl application module implements two functions suitable for encryption and decryption of strings of data.

-The routines to encrypt and decrypt the data are implemented with Dpdl embedded C code using the small footprint cryptographic library 'TinyCrypt' https://github.com/intel/tinycrypt
+The routines to encrypt and decrypt the data are implemented within Dpdl embedded C code using the small footprint cryptographic library 'TinyCrypt' https://github.com/intel/tinycrypt

 The two functions are implemented in the Dpdl code file 'dpdlSimpleCryptApp.h':